idmillington/angst/README.md

 Its a fun toy based on code originally written in an hour or so for an Alternate Reality Game.

-I'd very much welcome push requests with code that makes it more robust to changes, or allows a wider range of encodings (such as UTF-8) particularly.
+I'd very much welcome pull requests with code that makes it more robust to changes, or allows a wider range of encodings (such as UTF-8) particularly.

 ## Installation